OSGeo/OSGeoLive-doc/quickstart/geoserver_quickstart.rst

 #.
 Select the "Start GeoServer" icon.
 #.
 The application will take a few moments to start up
 #.
-Goto the GeoServer web page at http://localhost:8082/geoserver/web
+Go to the GeoServer web page at http://localhost:8082/geoserver/web

 ..
 Writing Tip:
   For images, use a scale of 50% from a 1024x768 display (preferred) or